andyfusniak/scs-json-codec/README.md

 ![](docs/screenshots/server-error-no-such-table.png)

-To fix this paste the SQL commands to create the `sessions` table into the SQLite3 command line tool.
+To fix this, paste the SQL commands to create the `sessions` table into the SQLite3 command line tool.

 ![](docs/screenshots/sqlite3-copy-paste.png)